Chancellor's Award for Advancing Institutional Excellence and Equity

 - Crucial contributions to campus culture, practices, or programs that have had a demonstrable and important effect in helping the campus achieve its diversity, equity, inclusion, belonging and justice goals.

-- Establishing partnerships with business and industry that respond to mutual needs to foster diversity and equity in teaching, research, and public service.
+- Establishing partnerships with business, industry and/or community that respond to mutual needs to foster diversity and equity in teaching, research, and public service.

 - Serving activities or organizations related to equity, inclusion, diversity and justice at the regional, statewide or national level.